githabocal/vpc_monitoring/README.md

 # VPC_Monitoring

-- How do you monitor your VPC? --> VPC Flow logs<br>
+- How do you monitor your VPC? --> VPC Flow logs
+- 2(two) destination types --> S3 and CloudWatch
 **_Note: Before you create flow log, make sure you have created s3 bucket and have ARN ready to use in flow log!_**